ibm-cloud-docs/databases-for-mongodb/getting-started.md

 ### Using the Mongo Shell

-Follow [these instructions](/docs/databases-for-mongodb?topic=databases-for-mongodb-connecting-cli-client&interface=ui) to download and connect to the Mongo Shell.
+Follow [these instructions](/docs/databases-for-mongodb?topic=databases-for-mongodb-connecting-cli-client&interface=ui){: external} to download and connect to the Mongo Shell.

 You can then test your deployment by inserting a document into a collection: